demisto/content-docs/docs/incidents/incident-xsoar-incident-lifecycle.md

 ## Post-processing
 Once the incident is complete and you are ready to close it out, you can run various post-processing actions on the incident.
 For example, send an email to the person who opened the incident informing them that their incident has been resolved, or close an incident in a ticketing system.

+For more information about the incident lifecycle, see the [Cortex XSOAR Administrator's Guide](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-8/cortex-xsoar-admin/incidents/incident-lifecycle).